 Day 2: Early morning game drive and bush picnic breakfast in Samburu National Reserve, looking for the rare and distinctive species of game found here, which include Grevy's zebra, reticulated giraffe, Beisa oryx, long necked gerenuk and Somali ostrich.
 Head back to the lodge for a light lunch and an afternoon relaxing by the pool or enjoying the complimentary massage offered by the lodge.
 In the evening, head out to the Conservancy for a game drive, followed by an exciting bush dinner under the stars, and a final night game drive back to the lodge.
 Overnight at Saruni Samburu Lodge.

 Day 4: Depart with a picnic breakfast and drive out to the Fifty Wells to see the pastoralists bringing their livestock to the wells, or to the Singing Wells where they sing songs to their cattle, encouraging them to come and drink.
-Game drive into the Sanctuary from a different entrance, possibly spotting more rhino and then return to the lodge for lunch.
-In the afternoon, you can choose to visit the Reteti Elephant Sanctuary (entrance is payable) in the Namunyak Wildlife Conservancy located in the Mathews range, or you could have another rhino tracking experience (fee is payable), before returning to the lodge for a bush 'lugga' dinner.
-Overnight at Saruni Rhino Lodge.
+Game drive into the Sanctuary from a different entrance, possibly spotting more rhino and then return to Camp for lunch.
+In the afternoon, you can choose to visit the Reteti Elephant Sanctuary (entrance is payable) in the Namunyak Wildlife Conservancy located in the Mathews range, or you could have another rhino tracking experience (fee is payable), before returning to Camp for a bush 'lugga' dinner.
+Overnight at Saruni Rhino Camp.

-Day 5: Breakfast and drive back to Samburu National Reserve for your flight to Nairobi
+Day 5: Breakfast and drive back to Kalama Conservancy for your flight to Nairobi

 Day 1: Saruni Samburu Lodge